timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 Finished.
 Total time: 1.181s
 ```

-fuck. again. tbc

-todo;
+Fuck.
+Again. ...
+TBC.
+AGAIN. how many more yaks are left to shave one wonders.

+todo:

 * skip all the guided setup steps
 * open the microG app
-* run the self check (all green ticks for me, woo)
+* run the self check
+* magisk root if needed
+* everything else

 ### config